tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloOuter.
 It MAY send such values in the ClientHelloInner.

 A client may also use different preferences in different contexts.
-For example, it may send a different ALPN lists to different servers or in different application contexts.
+For example, it may send different ALPN lists to different servers or in different application contexts.
 A client that treats this context as sensitive SHOULD NOT send context-specific values in ClientHelloOuter.